cschech/CBSD/README.md

 A patch process for the link kit can be embedded in any of the applications available for OpenBSD which when run as root, surreptitiously patches the kernel with a payload that is relinked by kernel_reorder.

+There is no reason that the kernel could not contain a routine which reorders itself after boot, then jumps to the new copy, completely in kernel space.
+Leaking a kernel function into the rc script with a bunch of other compiler and linker scaffolding is premature optimization.

 # Areas for Further Study

 The source of OpenBSD is tied to a specific bundled clang implementation that is self-hosted.
 Lack of an external build environment with first-party support makes it impossible to verify if the link kit provided with OpenBSD is not a trojan horse.
 GCC support was also (conspicuously) dropped and eliminated from the source tree.
 Having both GCC and clang support for the kernel build process (that is self-hosted) would be an excellent first step toward support for a portable build environment hosted externally to the system.